 - PhD in Curriculum and Instruction, University of Wisconsin-Madison

 - MAT in Secondary Social Studies/History Teaching, Brown University

 - BA in Sociology/Anthropology and Education, Swarthmore College

-Teacher learning; teacher preparation; social studies education; middle grades education
+Teacher preparation; pedagogy of teacher education; social studies curriculum and instruction; civic and democratic education; middle grades education.

 Zeichner, K. & Conklin, H. (2017).
 Beyond echo chambers and knowledge ventriloquism: Raising the quality of the debate on teacher education.
 Teachers College Record, 119(4).

 Conklin, H & Hughes, H. (2016).
 Practices of compassionate, critical, justice-oriented teacher education.
 Journal of Teacher Education, 67(1), 47-60.

 Conklin, H. (2015).
 Preparing novice teacher educators in the pedagogy of teacher education.
 Action in Teacher Education, 37(4), 317-333.

 Conklin, H. (2014).
 Toward more joyful learning: Integrating play into frameworks of middle grades teaching.
 American Educational Research Journal, 51(6), 1227-1255.